List of heads of government of Denmark

 The Prime Minister of Denmark is the head of government of the Kingdom of Denmark and leader of the Cabinet.
 The Prime Minister is formally appointed by the Monarch, who is head of state.

 The first four heads of government were titled premierminister (lit. 'prime minister'), between 1855 and 1920 the title was Konseilspræsident (lit. 'council president').
 Since 1920, the title has been statsminister (lit.
 'Minister of State').

 Denmark's current prime minister is Mette Frederiksen representing the social democratic party Social Democrats.
 Mette Frederiksen took office on 27 June 2019, taking over the position from Lars Løkke Rasmussen, representing the liberal party Venstre.
-Frederiksen is also the second female prime minister in the history of the country, after fellow socialist party colleague Helle Thorning-Schmidt who served from 2011 to 2015.
+Frederiksen is also the second female prime minister in the history of the country, after fellow social democratic party colleague Helle Thorning-Schmidt who served from 2011 to 2015.